-You may be wondering if it’s safe to eat at Panera Bread if you have celiac disease, a gluten sensitivity, or cannot eat gluten for other health reasons.
-Panera Bread has the word “bread” in its name and, well, that is a big red flag to those of us who cannot eat products made with wheat, barley or rye.
+You may be wondering if it’s safe to eat at Panera Bread if you have celiac disease, gluten sensitivity, wheat allergy, or cannot eat gluten for other health reasons.

 How Panera Prepares Products Made with Gluten

 Panera has central “fresh dough facilities” located in each of the metro areas where it has cafes.
-At the fresh dough facilities, bakers make the dough, from scratch, and prepare it to be delivered to the local cafes each morning (and when I say morning, I mean in the wee hours of the night).
+At each fresh dough facility, bakers make the dough, from scratch, and prepare it to be delivered to the local cafes each morning.
+When I say morning, I actually mean in the wee hours of the night.

 Each restaurant employs a baker who bakes the delivered dough inside each Panera location every morning.
-If you’ve ever walked into a Panera, particularly in the AM, you can soak in the smells of fresh baked bread.
+If you’ve ever walked into a Panera, particularly in the early AM, you will definitely whiff fresh baked bread.

 This is good and bad news for someone who cannot eat gluten.

-It’s good news because there isn’t flour at each bakery cafe, meaning that flour is unlikely to get into everything else.
-Unlike a pizza joint where flour is being tossed into the air every few minutes, the flour exposure is minimal at Panera.
-(Still present, but less.)
+It’s good news because there isn’t a whole lot of dusty flour floating around at each bakery cafe since the dough is prepared at a fresh dough facility.
+Unlike a pizza restaurant where flour is being tossed into the air every few minutes, the dough is not made directly inside the Panera restaurant.

-When I asked the order-taker at the front counter what items were gluten-free, she told me about just a few items.
-However, upon further inquiry, she said several items can be made gluten-free with a few modifications.
-So if there’s something you’re curious about, such as a soup or salad, ask if the dish can be make gluten-free with modifications, such as without croutons, for example.
+When I asked my server at the front counter what menu items are gluten free, she told me about just a few items.
+However, upon further inquiry, she said several items could be made gluten free with a few modifications.

 - Greek Salad